 Camden, Maine celebrates Christmas by the Sea on the first weekend in December.
 It is a family-friendly event that puts one in the mood for Christmas.
 Some events happen year after year.
 Periodically, the organizers add new events.
-Click here for the schedule.
+Check out the Camden Christmas by the Sea Facebook page for the events.
 The annual recurring events include

 - Community Christmas parade

 - a tree lighting in Harbor Park